 - Do you feel valued as an employee of this organization?

 The best talent adds value to their company, and to boost retention, their employer needs to show them that they are valued in return.
 Consider using a slider scale question to gather this feedback.
-Include separate sliders for employees to evaluate compensation, benefits, affirmation from leadership, bonuses, and other incentives your company uses or could use to show appreciation.
+Include separate sliders for employees to evaluate compensation, employee benefits, affirmation from leadership, bonuses, and other incentives your company uses or could use to show appreciation.
 This will touch on salaries, but most of all, it will show you opportunities to invest more in your team.

 Want to build out your employee survey?